U03A9/MabiBots/README.md

 - Run compiled executable as an administrator (required for Mabinogi to detect input)

 ### Startup config
+When starting this bot, you will be prompted for
+- Total Mana Pool
-When starting this bot, you will be prompted for your mana pool and the amount of mana the magic skill you are using for burn.
-This is used to calculate how many times the loop should cast the spell in order to bring you below 10% MP.
+- MP cost of magic skill you are using for burn.

+This information is used to calculate how many times the loop should cast the spell in order to bring you below 10% MP.

 ![](./images/startup.gif)